iAshutoshKaushik/GitTest/GitTest/readme.md

-hi Ashu,
+hi Manish,
-This is Manish.
+This is Ashu.
-hi ashutosh
+hi Noob
-this is new line by ashutosh
+this is new line by Noob